(Video by Alice Y. Kolb.)

 The Experiential Learning Styles

 The way in which we navigate the learning cycle varies from person to person.
 Due to personality, educational specialization, professional career, culture, and adaptive competencies, people develop preferences for how they use the learning cycle.
-The Kolb Learning Style Inventory (LINK) describes nine different ways of navigating the learning cycle by learning styles.
+The Kolb Experiential Learning Profile (KELP) describes nine different ways of navigating the learning cycle by learning styles.
 We lead with our preferred style and default to it when we are on automatic pilot or under stress.

 Learning styles are different than other typologies that describe inherent traits.
 Learning styles are habits or steady states of learning and living involving a preference on some modes of learning and underutilization of others.